New Rally-X

-New Rally-X (ニューラリーX, Nyū Rarī-Ekkusu) is a maze chase arcade video game released by Namco in 1981.
+is a 1981 maze video game developed and published by Namco for arcades.
+It was released in Japan in February 1981 and in North America by Midway Manufacturing the same month.
 It is a lightly tweaked version of 1980's Rally-X, with slightly enhanced graphics, easier gameplay, a new soundtrack, and a "Lucky Flag" that gives the player extra points for remaining fuel when collected.

 New Rally-X was manufactured in greater numbers and was much more popular in Japan than its predecessor.
 While the original Rally-X, released under a Midway Games license, was a moderate hit in the United States, Midway only distributed New Rally-X as an upgrade kit for Rally-X cabinets.